 Five songs of Motörhead-like rage with a large helping of Scandinavian käng for a true punk enjoyment.
 Well, playing rock’n’roll riffage over pounding d-beat jams is nothing new to the world of bad music, though this band is coming from Vilnus, Lithuania’s capital.
-Unfortunately, judging from their photos and Uniformed Freedom video, Attäktïx doesn’t look like your typical spiked hair d-beat warriors which is a bit of turn off to me.
+Unfortunately, judging from their photos and Uniformed Freedom video (watch below), Attäktïx doesn’t look like your typical spiked hair d-beat warriors which is a bit of turn off to me.
 I think that the visual aesthetics play a huge role in this style of music, at least when you’re playing live.
 Although it seems they genuinely love this type of noise and do a great job in their demo tape.

 The distorted guitars and rhythmic back beat keep you hooked, the shouted vocals are calling for the end of war, mass extinction and the abuse of our freedom.
 Well done.
 It’s a nice little demo tape and I regret the year is 2015 and instead of building a cassette record collection with d-beat demos coming from all over the world, I’m left our with a bunch of bandcamp links in my email client.
 Although, if you would like to get the actual tape, you can contact the Lithuanian cassette label Deadmikke Records on facebook, duh!